 Source of strain

-This study was approved by the Ethics Committee of Peking University Third Hospital, China, and all patients provided written informed consent.
+This study was approved by the Ethics Committee of Peking University Third Hospital (Beijing, China), and all patients provided written informed consent.

-A total of 2048 critically ill patients hospitalized in the emergency department of Peking University Third Hospital from January 2013 to December 2017 were enrolled.
-The clinical examination specimens of these patients were collected, including deep sputum retained after adequate gargling (secretions from deep respiratory tract in patients with tracheotomy or intubation), urine, localized secretions, and blood from the apical segment of the catheter in patients with central venous catheterization1.
-Finally, the respiratory specimens accounted for 51.6% of all samples, blood specimens accounted for 23.3%, urine specimens accounted for 18.7%, sterile body fluid specimens accounted for 4.0 % and other specimens accounted for 2.4%.
-The bacteria were then isolated from these specimens.
+A total of 2048 critically ill patients hospitalised in the emergency department of Peking University Third Hospital from January 2013 to December 2017 were enrolled.
+The clinical examination specimens of these patients were collected, including deep sputum retained after adequate gargling (secretions from deep respiratory tract in patients with tracheotomy or intubation), urine, localised secretions, and blood from the apical segment of the catheter in patients with central venous catheterisation1.
+Finally, the respiratory specimens accounted for 51.6% of all samples, blood specimens accounted for 23.3%, urine specimens accounted for 18.7%, sterile body fluid specimens accounted for 4.0 %, and other specimens accounted for 2.4%.
+Then the bacteria were isolated from these specimens.
 Only the first isolated strains were used for patients with replicate strains isolated.
 Staphylococcus aureus ATCC25923, Enterococcus faecalis ATCC29212, Escherichia coli ATCC25922, and Pseudomonas aeruginosa ATCC27853 were used as control strains.

 Methods